How to Use Debt to Build Wealth

-Margin loans, or borrowing against your taxable portfolio, are similar to a HELOC; your brokerage firm will allow you to borrow using your investments as collateral.
+Margin loans, or borrowing against your taxable portfolio, are similar to HELOCs; your brokerage firm will allow you to borrow using your investments as collateral.
 This cannot be done with retirement accounts, since to borrow against retirement accounts causes them to lose their tax-advantaged status.
 Like other debt sources, margin should be used carefully since it can put your portfolio at risk for large losses.
-However, within reasonable limits, it should be another tool for using debt smartly.
+However, within reasonable limits, it’s another way to use debt to build wealth.

 A margin loan is an adjustable rate loan.
 The Value of Debt summarizes its advantages: no expenses or costs when you don’t use it, no prepayment penalties, no credit fees, no application fees, and no underwriting, and the loans aren’t reported to the credit bureaus.
 You also don’t have to make any scheduled payments against interest or principal.
 The first considered use of it should be as a line of credit, similar to a home equity line.
 In the event you need short-term funds, you can temporarily withdraw them on margin and pay it back later.